agrc/usdot-nad/README.md

 usdot-nad
 =========
-Supports ArcGIS Desktop versions: 10.x
+Supports ArcGIS Pro versions: 3.x

 Script to ETL the SGID AddressPoints to National Address Dataset (NAD) schema and domains.